Ravnur-Inc/ams-api-replacement-demo-app/sdk-azure-resource-manager-demo/Readme.md

 ```
 then run command:
 ```
-dotnet run ams <local path or URL of a video file>
+dotnet run ams <local path or URL of a video/audio file>
 ```
 > [!NOTE]
 > The app creates a transform named "default".
 So if you already have a transform with this name in your AMS account, it will be overwritten.